 Asset class (\$bn) 30 June 2020 balance of lending New and incremental financing since 1 July 2020 1 Of which: FY24 contributions 2

 Energy efficient residential buildings 24.1 27.1 No new or incremental contributions added from 1 July 2023 3

 Sustainability-Linked Loans 0.7 10.2 3.1

 Low carbon commercial buildings 4.5 8.5 3.6

 Renewable energy 2.9 6.3 2.2

-Affordable and social housing 0.24 1.04 -
+Affordable and social housing 0.04 1.04

-Other social assets 0.2 1.0 -
+Other social assets 0.24 1.04

 Low carbon transport 1.0 0.8 0.5

 Pollution and waste management 0.1 0.1 0.1

 Energy efficiency 0.0 0.2 No longer reported as a standalone asset class from 1 July 2023

 Land and agriculture 0.0 <0.1 <0.1

 Total 33.5 54.2 9.5

-$^{{\}bf 1} \ \ {\bf Prior\ period\ contributions\ have\ not\ been\ restated\ for\ changes\ in\ methodology.}$
+$\label{eq:prior} 1 \ \ \mbox{Prior period contributions have not been restated for changes in methodology.}$

-2 New and incremental financing since 1 July 2023 has been included in the scope of PwC's limited assurance engagement, except for energy efficient residential buildings, which has been removed from PwC's assurance scope as no new or incremental contributions have been added from 1 July 2023.
+- 2 New and incremental financing since 1 July 2023 has been included in the scope of PwC's limited assurance engagement, except for energy efficient residential buildings, which has been removed from PwC's assurance scope as no new or incremental contributions have been added from 1 July 2023. - 3 We expect to see further evolution within the energy efficient residential building asset class, so for this financial year we have decided not to add any new or incremental contributions towards this asset class.
+We will continue to review our criteria as further market updates become available. - 4 In prior year disclosures this was reported as a single asset class, 'Social assets'.

-3 We expect to see further evolution within the energy efficient residential building asset class, so for this financial year we have decided not to add any new or incremental contributions towards this asset class.
-We will continue to review our criteria as further market updates become available.
+of PwC's limited assurance engagement, except for energy efficient new or incremental contributions have been added from 1 July 2023. asset class, so for this financial year we have decided not to add any iew our criteria as further market updates become available.